 - Fly your arms out until your upper back is engaged.

-- Return to the start and repeat for the desired times.
+- Return to the start and repeat for the desired number of times.

 13. Shoulder Rotation